seonghuilee/seonghuilee.github.io/menu/research.md

 ***
 ## Work in progress (selected)

-* What is Left-Right in the Minds of Voters? (with Randy Stevenson and Philip Santoso), Book project, under contract with Cambridge University Press.

-* Paths to False Beliefs: Ignorance, Partisan Motivation, and Conspiracy Mentality (with David J. Hendry and Akitaka Matsuo)
+* Gendered Affective Polarization: How Political and Social Contexts Shape Gender Differences in Partisan Hostility (with Nick Lin)

 * The Misinformation Gender Gap and Its Consequences

+* Cooperating Parties, Befriending Partisans

+* The Right Women and Party Brands (with Florence So)

+[//]: * What is Left-Right in the Minds of Voters? (with Randy Stevenson and Philip Santoso), Book project, under contract with Cambridge University Press.

+[//]: * Paths to False Beliefs: Ignorance, Partisan Motivation, and Conspiracy Mentality (with David J. Hendry and Akitaka Matsuo)

-* How Voters Predict Coalition Bargaining Outcomes (with David Fortunato and Randy Stevenson)
+[//]: * How Voters Predict Coalition Bargaining Outcomes (with David Fortunato and Randy Stevenson)

 [//]: * Belief Strength and Updating Party Policy Positions (with Carsten Jensen)

 [//]: Political interest and political knowledge

-* Understanding Electoral Consequences of Office-Holding: How Incumbency Advantage and Disadvantage Coexist Across the World
+[//]: * Understanding Electoral Consequences of Office-Holding: How Incumbency Advantage and Disadvantage Coexist Across the World

 [//]: [[<i class="fa fa-link" aria-hidden="true"></i> Draft]](../files/EPSA2017Lee.pdf)